mayconfmelo/transl/manual.typ

 The _expressions_ are simple strings that contains the text to be translated, or regular expression patterns that matches it.
 If more than one expression is given at the same time, their translations are concatenated with a space in between.
-When gets an expression, _transl_ tries to find it as string and then as a regex pattern if not find anything:
+When gets an expression, _transl_ tries to find it as string then as a regex pattern when nothing is found — in this case, the first entry that matches the regex will be used.

 ```typ
 #transl("exp.*?n")
 ```

-When searching the database, the first entry that matches the regex will be used.
-Fluent databases does not support regex patterns because the expressions must be text identifiers.
+Fluent databases does not support regex patterns directly because the expressions must be simple text identifiers, like variables.

 == Set Original Language